AmoebeLabs/swiss-army-knife-card-manual/docs/tools/entity-barchart-tool.md

 ```

 ##:sak-sak-logo: Styling
-The Entity Icon tool has support for the following forms of styling:
+The Entity History tool has support for the following forms of styling:

 | Method       | Support          | Description            |
 | :----------- | :--------------: | :-------------------- |